 For a single ASP (Active Server Page), include the following at the top of the old page that you are redirecting:

 How to Verify that the 301 Redirect is Working

 It is critical that you check to be sure that the 301 Redirect is working properly.
 To do this, use an HTTP Header Checker Tool like the one provided by SEOBook’s HTTP Status Code Checker at http://tools.seobook.com/server-header-checker/.
 When you type in the old URL into the tool, it should show you that it has been properly 301 redirected with: HTTP/1.1 301 Moved Permanently.

 SEO Benefits of 301 Redirect

 “The amount of PageRank that dissipates through a 301 is currently identical to the amount of PageRank that dissipates through a link.”

-Seattle, Washington based MOZ, explains that it is not only a common practice to redirect one URL to another, but it is critical to use best practices to maintain SEO value.
+Seattle, Washington based MOZ, explains that it is not only common practice to redirect one URL to another, but it is critical to use best practices to maintain SEO value.
 In their article on Redirection SEO Best Practices, they state:

 “A 301 Redirect is a permanent redirect which passes between 90-99% of link juice (ranking power) to the redirected page.”

 While spring is a great time to clean out your closet, it is also a great time to evaluate old, outdated web pages.
-By properly implementing 301 redirects that direct old pages to new ones, you will be following best SEO practices as well as offering your viewers the best overall experience when visiting your website.
+By correctly implementing 301 redirects that direct old pages to new ones, you will be following best SEO practices as well as offering your viewers the best overall experience when visiting your website.

 How about it?
 Are you ready for some spring cleaning?
-Have you used the 301 redirect on some of the pages on your website?
+Have you used 301 redirects on some of the pages on your website?
 I would love to hear your thoughts.